Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Overparameterized Regime

-\end{proposition} This is a tight result, and it is unimprovable except the constant.
-The proof is based on Dudley entropy integral argument, and it ultimately amounts to / depends on / an estimation of metric entropy of certain function space with respect to empirical $L^2$ distance.
-See~\citep{wainwright2019highdimensional} for details.
+This is a tight result and is improvable only for the constant.
+The proof is based on the Dudley entropy integral argument, and it ultimately reduces to an estimation of the metric entropy of a certain function space with respect to the empirical $L^2$ distance.
+See~\citet{wainwright2019highdimensional} for details.